blazej-bucha/graflab-cookbook/README.md

 # HOWTOs

-For beginners, it is recommended to go through the HOWTOs in the order they are numbered.
+Each HOWTO has its own source code.
+Beginners should go through the HOWTOs in the order they are numbered.
 Advanced users may pick whatever HOWTO they are interested in.
 In any case, you **must** start by executing the `init.m` script from the `src` directory.
-The `init.m` script downloads all the source codes and the input data files needed to run the HOWTO scripts.
+It downloads the source codes of GrafLab and isGrafLab and some input data.
+Most useful information is usually given as comments in the HOWTO m-files, so instead of just executing the scripts, feel free to study the code as well.

 ## GrafLab